THUIR/WG4Rec/README.md

 ## Datasets

-The processed datasets can be downloaded from [Tsinghua Cloud](https://cloud.tsinghua.edu.cn/d/a8b40e16594540a38f5d/)
+The processed datasets can be downloaded from [Tsinghua Cloud](https://cloud.tsinghua.edu.cn/d/a8b40e16594540a38f5d/), in which `*.word_graph.pk` is the generated word graph.
+(The codes for word graph construction are in [`./src/preprocess`](https://github.com/THUIR/WG4Rec/blob/master/src/preprocess) for reference).

 You should place the datasets in the `./dataset/`.
 The tree structure of directories should look like: